robUx4/InMemoryDb/README.md

 InMemoryDb
 ==========

-Some helper classes to use Android database with storage on disk and in memory
+Some helper classes to use Android database with storage on disk and in memory (optional).

+You may be interrested in [this project](https://github.com/robUx4/android-contentprovider-generator) that can generate all the data source code based on a JSON definition of the database fields.
+It can even generate a Content Provider for you.

 ### Download